-- The Karuk Tribe will negotiate Memorandum of Understanding with each of the California counties located within KTTP service delivery area that will detail the process for the transfer of cases to ensure a smooth transition of eligible customers choosing to transfer from the State TANF services to KTTP services.
-The MOU's will ensure the following: - Qualified Native American Indian families can choose to receive Native TANF or State TANF but can not receive assistance from both programs simultaneously. - KTTP and State/County TANF Program will exchange information as needed to determine eligibility for Native TANF, State/County TANF Program, Medicaid/ Medical or Food Stamps. - State/County TANF Program and KTTP agree to exchange, at a minimum, the name, dateof-birth, social security numbers, as needed, to prevent duplicate aid.
+- The Karuk Tribe has negotiated Memorandum of Understanding (MOU) with each of the California counties located within KTTP service delivery area that will detail the process for the transfer of cases to ensure a smooth transition of eligible customers choosing to transfer from the State TANF services to KTTP services.
+The MOU's will ensure the following: - Qualified Native American Indian families can choose to receive Native TANF or State TANF but can not receive assistance from both programs simultaneously. - KTTP and State/County TANF Program will exchange information as needed to determine eligibility for Native TANF, State/County TANF Program, Medicaid/ Medical or Food Stamps.